xMoAlaa7/SD-WAN-Initial-Configuration-Generator/README.md

     create_txt(configs_clean)
 ```

--	The inputs() function utilizes the [argparse](https://docs.python.org/3/library/argparse.html) library to take in the previously mentioned arguments from the user.
+-	The <span style="color:#13A5A6">inputs()</span> function utilizes the [argparse](https://docs.python.org/3/library/argparse.html) library to take in the previously mentioned arguments from the user.
 It’s also configured to provide descriptions of each parameter and its limitations by invoking help.

 ```ruby
 def inputs():